danieljpost-consulting/danieljpost-consulting.github.io/index.markdown

 ---
 layout: home
 ---
-Welcome to Daniel J. Post Consulting, a dead-sexy little agency living in Saint Paul, MN
+Welcome to Daniel J. Post Consulting, an independent web developer living in Saint Paul, MN

+You are probably looking for [my Company page on LinkedIn](https://www.linkedin.com/company/danieljpostconsulting).